-Over the course of human history, most people who have ever lived, lived outside.
+Over the course of human history, most people who have ever lived… lived outside.

 Before I continue, I want to name a tension here.
 For a couple paragraphs, it’s going to sound like I’m glamorizing homelessness: saying it’s not that bad, that it’s acceptable, or even normal.
 If you read to the end, you’ll see that I am unequivocally not saying that.
 So hang tight, and trust me for a bit.

 Since relocating to Minneapolis from LA, I get a lot of questions about how unsheltered people survive the colder weather.
 In cities that endure multiple months of below freezing temperature and deep snow, many choose to retreat temporarily to shelter, as more beds open to accommodate (though rarely does the supply meet the demand, in quantity or quality.)
-But a great remain outside, either by choice or because of lack of capacity or access to shelter.
+But a great many remain outside, either by choice or the lack of capacity or access to shelter.
 There are always great losses, and a great many who endure.

 In all this, an important truth to bear in mind is this: people have inhabited cold terrains like Minneapolis for thousands of years—in structures similar to the tents that unhoused people inhabit today—long before the advent of dual-paned windows, drywall insulation, or indoor heating.